 - The Japanese had long coveted China’s land and resources, hence the Japanese invasion of China in 1939.

 - Slavery existed and still exists because of people’s greed for money.
-Children and women are sold for money.
+Women and children are sold for money.

 - To keep his grip on power, Pol Pot killed thousands of Cambodians during his four-year rule.